AdamWen230/junwen_blog/content/posts/websocket_broken_access_control.md

 #### Access Control in Chat Room

-The chat room in YACA is designed for authenticated (registered) users to chat with each other.
+The chat room is designed for authenticated (registered) users to chat with each other.
 Based on this premise, the following access control strategies need to be enforced:

 - An unauthenticated user cannot post messages in the chat room.
 - An unauthenticated user cannot read the messages within the chat room.